New Student Orientation

-- Parents/Guardians: Bryant understands that your feelings are a mixture of hope and anxiety about your student’s success at college.
+- Parents: Bryant understands that your feelings are a mixture of hope and anxiety about your student’s success at college.
 Orientation is meant to help ease your concerns by providing you with opportunities to talk with members of the administration, faculty, and student body.
 Special sessions are designed to meet your needs and run concurrently with student programs.
-You will also have the opportunity to discuss your student’s academic and co-curricular pursuits, and interact with other parents and guardians.
-We have found that the parents and guardians who attend the program benefit as much as the students.
+You will also have the opportunity to discuss your student’s academic and co-curricular pursuits, and interact with other families.
+We have found that those who attend the program benefit as much as the students.

 - Multicultural/International students: A special program for multicultural and international students called 4MILE is held in addition to the June Orientation program and covers a variety of topics not addressed during Orientation.
 If you are a multicultural or international student, we hope that you are able to attend both Orientation and 4MILE.

 - Siblings: We encourage families to make arrangements for the care of siblings at home regardless of their age.
 Orientation is an event that requires full participation by parents and guardians and new Bryant students.

 - Transfer students: Transfer students will have their own Orientation program on Monday, September 4.
 More information will be mailed about this program in August.

 Is the program just for incoming students?